makrai/notes/hu2003-multiling-multitask-benchmark.md

 * possible reasons for the less successful transfer on structured prediction
-* Universal Dependencies dataset used for POS tagging uses a common set of 17 POS tags for all languages, so a model is not required to generalize to unseen tags at test time.
-However, a
+* Universal Dependencies dataset used for POS tagging uses a common set of 17 POS tags for all languages, so a model is not required to generalize to unseen tags at test time
   * hE model may be required to generalize to unseen tag combinations at test
   * e.g. due to differences in word order between languages
 * We gauge [megmér] a model’s accuracy for [unseen] POS tag n-grams in the trgt
-  * n=3,4 mBERT in Table 4.
-We observe the
+  * n=3,4 mBERT in Table 4
-  * largest differences in performance for unseen trigrams and 4-grams, which highlights that existing cross-lingual models struggle to transfer to the syntactic characteristics of other languages.
-For
+  * largest differences in performance for unseen trigrams and 4-grams, which highlights that existing cross-lingual models struggle to transfer to the syntactic characteristics of other languages
 * NER, we estimate how well models generalize to unseen entities at test time
   * largest ... for Indonesian and Swahili
-  * Isolating for e.g. entity length, frequency, and Latin script, we find the largest differences in performance for Swahili and Basque.
-Together, this
+  * Isolating for e.g. entity length, frequency, and Latin script, we find the largest differences in performance for Swahili and Basque
 * detailed results for both analyses in the appendix

 # 6. Conclusions